What Is Glass?

 12. Insulated Glazed Units

 Insulated glazed glass is another modern type of glass made by combining two to three layers of glass.
-These layers of glasses are separated by air or vacuum, which helps to resist heat coming through the glass.
+These layers of glass are separated by air or vacuum, which helps to resist heat coming through the glass.
 It acts as an insulator.
 Insulated glazed units are also known as double glazed units.

 These were the types of commonly used glasses in construction.